ivo-menezes/project_g3/docs/modelling_design/user_stories/us016/US016_RequirementsEngineering.md

 ### **1.4 – Found out dependencies**

-There is a dependency to US002.
+* There is a dependency to US002.
 The user must be registered.
+* There is a dependency to US010.
+The project must be created.
+* There is a dependency to US014.
+The list of all human resource in the project must be created.

 ### **1.5 – Input and output data**